-The Physiotherapy Practice Ltd, registered at 78 North Station Road, Colchester, CO1 1SE is a data controller of your personal data.
+Nicola Betts T/A The Physiotherapy Practice is the data controller of your personal data.

 We collect and use the information required to enable us to provide the best possible treatment or clinically related advice for you.
 We currently do not use any of our database for marketing purposes and if we wished to this would only be with your consent.

 The Physiotherapy Practice takes the confidentiality of your personal information very seriously.
 We are aware that any information regarding your health is sensitive personal data.